Explore Coronado California

 Writers and poets

-- L. Frank Baum – author of The Wizard of Oz, which was written in Coronado at his house in Star Park, lived in Coronado briefly
+- L. Frank Baum – author of The Wizard of Oz, which in part was written while he resided on Coronado.

 - Landis Everson – poet